matthewmjm/100-days-of-code-days-1-through-10/README.md

 **Today's Topics**: Python: Randomisation and Python Lists.

 **Today's Progress**: I learned about Python's Random module, which is used to generate random numbers (either floats or integers).
 Lists are a data structure in Python.
+And you can nested lists.
+As the project for today, I made a CLI app to play Rock, Paper, Scissors.

 **Thoughts:** I had no idea how robust the Python Random module was.
 But since it used for Data Science, it must need to handle some extreme mathematical calculations.